-- 5 a iron(III) chloride
+- 5 g iron(III) chloride

-- 30 ml hydrochloric acid (cone)
+30 ml hydrochloric acid (cone)

 - 100 ml water

+- TOU MI Water

 The test specimens are to be examined for imperfections present in the weld metal and the heat affected zone.
 Cracks and lack of fusion are not permitted.
 Imperfections such as pores, or slag inclusions, greater than 3 mm are not permitted.